-The Orcfax oracle’s architecture consists of a number of software nodes written predominantly as Python, Haskell, and Plutus v2 code.
-These Orcfax nodes publish datum about the real world (e.g. the price of ADA in USD) as CBOR-serialized reference inputs into Cardano transactions.
+Orcfax is an oracle designed to publish trustworthy data to smart contracts on the Cardano blockchain.
+The oracle’s architecture consists of a number of software nodes written predominantly in Python, Haskell, and Plutus v2 code.
+These Orcfax nodes publish datum about the real world (e.g. the price of ADA in USD) a CBOR-serialized reference inputs into Cardano transactions.
 These datum are read and used in business logic by smart contracts and scripts.

 Most leading oracle platforms are beginning to implement some form of decentralized oracle pools as another technique to address the oracle problem.
 In its purest form, a decentralized oracle pool uses distributed networking and computation nodes to achieve consensus on the authenticity and accuracy of source data before it is published on-chain.

 Unfortunately, most current implementations do not go this far.
 Instead they often receive data from a single, black box provider.
 They then use an oracle pool to arrive at a consensus about the uniformity of that data and not necessarily about its authenticity or accuracy.

 To address this shortfall found in many other oracle services, Orcfax enforces a strict source-data triangulation policy for all its oracle feeds.
 This means that the Orcfax solution will collect data from a minimum of three independent sources via a decentralized pool of validator nodes.
 These data points are then validated, aggregated, normalized by the nodes before finally being published within a Cardano blockchain transaction by leveraging its Plutus V2 eUTXO format and the CIPs implemented in the Vasil hard fork for reference inputs and inline datum.

 More on this topic can be found in Data collection.